 He founded UCR’s Entrepreneurial Proof of Concept Center (EPIC) in 2016 alongside Rosibel Ochoa.
 This program has become the cornerstone of the entrepreneurial ecosystem that UCR continues to build across the Inland Empire.
 UCR EPIC provides business coaching, training, and money to technology entrepreneurs in the region, thanks to the Economic Development Administration’s i6 program grant.
 Over 600 entrepreneurs throughout the Inland Empire have benefited from UCR EPIC’s associated initiatives.

 Larry heard Mark Adams pitch his firm while judging a pitch competition at TVE2 in July 2017, and it piqued his interest.
-UCR EPIC began providing additional mentorship and entrepreneurial training to his company to support Mark’s fundraising efforts.
+UCR EPIC began providing his company with additional mentorship and entrepreneurial training to support Mark’s fundraising efforts.

 The firm had made $500,000 in sales by the end of 2017.
 Larry decided to invest in the firm and purchased it in February 2018, stepping down as Director of UCR EPIC and becoming CEO of Inviscid, which he renamed TotalABA.

 TotalABA was bought by Rethink First, a New York-based global health technology business, in September 2021 to realize synergies between the two companies.
-Individuals with developmental impairments and their care givers received cloud-based therapy tools as well as training, and professional assistance from Rethink First.
+Individuals with developmental impairments and their caregivers received cloud-based therapy tools, training, and professional assistance from Rethink First.